awantech-io/github-finder-R/README.md

 ## Github Finder R
 ### Github account finder app.
 #### Build with React and using GitHub Api.
-* Disclaimer: This is code is not from tutorial.

 * Checklist
 * [x] Project setup.